HTBalazs/nauticle/README.md

 The simulations above with the results included are available [here](https://bitbucket.org/nauticleproject/examples).
 The results can be visualized in Paraview v5.2.0 or later.

-# Future version #
+# Version 1.0.180207: #
-The next Nauticle version will be released in Q1 2018.
 The most important features and bug-fixes:
 - Fix the bug of particle interaction switch for SPH with variable smoothing length (commit:5f46690).
-- Domains will support different cell sizes in different directions.
+- Domains support for different cell sizes in different directions.
 - Implementation of matrix-logarithm function ("logm").
 - Implementation of eigen-system calculation (eigenvectors and eigenvalues).
 - Extension of position field for symmetric and periodic boundary conditions in SPH operators.